 The level of ash should not be allowed to build up to the level of the grate.
-If the level of ash becomes too high the air through the grate will become restricted causing the grate bars to overheat and preventing the fuel from burning efficiently.
+If the level of ash becomes too high the air through the grate will become restricted causing the grate to overheat and preventing the fuel from burning efficiently.
 Shake the riddling grate to de-ash the grate.
-The ash will fall through the slots into the ash pan.
-Empty the ash pan regularly.
+The ash is then able to pass through the grate slots into the ashpan.
+The ashpan should be emptied on a regular basis, however when wood burning we recommend leaving 30-40mm depth of ash in the bottom of the firebox for the best performance.